 If you put some toilet tissue in the toilet before emptying the cup, you can avoid leaving a red stain in the toilet bowl after flushing.

-Flowcup is made from 100% medical-grade silicone.
-The silicone in Flowcup is 100% hypoallergenic, 100% latex-free, 100% fragrance-free and 100% free from artificial colours.
-When we selected the silicone for the Flowcup menstrual cup, we chose a premium quality medical-grade silicone which is extra soft.
-Quality, safety and comfort have been keywords throughout the development of Flowcup.
+The Flow Cups are made from 100% medical-grade silicone.
+The silicone is 100% hypoallergenic, 100% latex-free, 100% fragrance-free and 100% free from artificial colours.
+When we selected the silicone for FlowCup, we chose a premium quality medical-grade silicone which is extra soft.
+Quality, safety and comfort have been keywords throughout the development of FlowCup.